 Buddhism does not contradict science.
 It does not refuse medicine, nor is it in opposition to other faiths.
 Buddhism shows that no one likes suffering, but all beings experience it until they reach enlightenment.
 It is also a tool for liberation from conditioning.

 The founder of Buddhism, Siddhartha Guatama (born 560 BC, died 480 BC, according to modern historians), was born into a royal family in India.
 He lived a life of luxury, his family trying to protect him from pain and suffering by limiting his contact with outsiders.

 The basic principle and Buddhism’s major beliefs are compassion and love of neighbor.
 Amplifying love and compassion is fundamental, and the Dalai Lama says this is the religion’s main message.

-Buddhism believe that Dalai Lama also argues that it is important to practice the essentials in our daily lives, and in this respect, there is almost no difference between Buddhism, Christianity, and other religions.
+Buddhism believe that Dalai Lama also argues that practicing the essentials in our daily lives is important.
+In this respect, there is almost no difference between Buddhism, Christianity, and other religions.
 All religions emphasize improvement, the straightening of the human being, the feeling of brotherhood, and love for one’s neighbor.